opensearch-project/ml-commons/docs/tutorials/agent_framework/Chatbot_with_RAG.md

 The `conversational_flow` and `conversational` agents differ in the following ways:
 - `conversational_flow` agent runs tools sequentially, in a predefined order.
-- `conversational` agent dynamically chooses which tool to run.
+- `conversational` agent dynamically chooses which tool to run next.

 In this tutorial, the agent includes two tools that provide recent population data and tech news.